-13 Board of Directors meetings were held in the current period.
-Meetings discussed the Group's management plans, the establishment of important organizations, important human resources matters, execution of important investments and agreements greater than a certain amount, and operational status reports etc. from Executive Officers.
+13 Board of Directors meetings were held in the fiscal year ended March 31, 2020.
+Meetings discussed the Group's management plans, the establishment of important organizations, important human resources matters, execution of important investments and agreements greater than a certain amount, and operational status reports etc. from Executive Directors.